NormandaleWells/CS201Demos/OrderedSet/Readme.txt

 Changing genericizing IntBinarySearch to create BinarySearch was done outside of class, but involved the same sorts of changes that were made to IntArrayUtils to create ArrayUtils.

+Results of running this on my i7-9700 based desktop computer:

+Reading set from .\100Kints.txt
+Using OrderedSet
+File read, creating list of (up to) 100000 items
+There were 4886 duplicate items.
+Elapsed time:    6.197 seconds.
+Reading integers from .\100Kints.nodup.txt
+9536 of 100000 integers were in the set
+Elapsed time:    0.023 seconds.

+Reading set from .\1Mints.txt
+Using OrderedSet
+File read, creating list of (up to) 1000000 items There were 48432 duplicate items.
+Elapsed time: 3168.079 seconds.
+Reading integers from .\1Mints.nodup.txt
+95092 of 1000000 integers were in the set
+Elapsed time:    0.383 seconds.

+Yes, it took nearly 53 minutes to create a set of 1M integers.